SolomonHD/playbook/production/ansible_backup.md

 The script requires Ansible 2.5.4, and the latest versions of boto, boto3, botocore, awscli.
 Prefered method of install is pip.
 The script requires an aws access/secret key and also a region.
 There are different ways of setting these values but the prefered method is environment variables.
 Create an .aws folder in the user's home directory.
-Create a file called credentials The inside of this file should look like:
+Create a file called credentials

+The inside of this file should look like:

 [backup\_profile\_name]

 aws\_access\_key\_id = ACCESS\_KEY\_HERE

 aws\_secret\_access\_key = SECRET\_KEY\_HERE

 Now this profile can be set with the AWS\_PROFILE variable, also the region you want the script to run under will need to be set by AWS\_REGION variable.

 export AWS\_PROFILE=backup\_profile\_name AWS\_REGION=us-east-1

-It is now possible to run the script.
+It is now possible to run the script a ansible-playbook main.yml command.

 ### 3. Running the Script on the Dedicated Ansible Server
 While the script can be ran locally for production it is better practice to run the script in a dedicated EC2.
 The EC2 can stay on 24/7 running the script whenever desired.
 This also creates a central place to look for logs relating to the script.